IPA Core – Values

 Duty & Adaptation

-- The adapted and norm-driven human being
+- The adapted and norm-driven person

 Values platform # 2

-The Authorative Platform
+The Authoritative Platform

 To embrace authority and define oneself as a responsible and autonomous person.
 Focus on differentiation – being different from others and starting from the self

-- The adult, mature and authoritative / responsible person
+- The adult, mature and authoritative/responsible person

 - The basic feeling is responsibility and freedom